 For a joint account where either party can sign, anyone named on the account can perform a transaction on their own, without the knowledge or approval of the other person.
 But the level of security is lower, because anyone on the account can spend money without you knowing.
 But if you trust one another, it is certainly much easier for day-to-day living.Back to top

 A joint bank account requires trust.
 If you’re thinking of opening an account with a roommate or someone you’re dating, think about the future and if you have similar goals.
 But also consider the past — do they have a history of bad financial choices?

 They decide to open an ING DIRECT Orange Everyday Account online.
 Steve and Melissa both make small purchases like coffee or drinks at the bar.
-Neither mind the others spending as long as all the bills are paid, and that they’re still saving their agreed amount each month.
+Neither minds the other spending as long as all the bills are paid and that they’re still saving their agreed amount each month.

 Should I open a joint bank account with my partner?

 If you’re in a long-term relationship and you trust your significant other, a joint bank account can be an excellent tool to help you manage your money effectively and achieve financial goals together.
 First, you won’t have to pay the fees twice.
 Second, drawing up a budget and sticking to it might be easier when you both pool your money together.
 Also, if one of you has to be away for an extended time frame, the other person can take care of all the financial aspects.

 The key to a successful joint bank accounts is trust.
 It’s important that both account holders establish clear ground rules and that the lines of communication are not only open but used often.
 If you have even the smallest doubt about your partner, then don’t open a joint bank account and give them full access to your money.
 You could create a joint account where you deposit a limited amount of funds, while keeping your primary salary account separate and in your name only.Back to top